Probate Q&A Series

 • Obtain the death certificate and confirm intestacy.

-• File a petition for administration in the proper county.
+• File an application for letters of administration in the proper county.

 • Obtain Letters of Administration and administer the estate.